cancholan/cancholan/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [nickcanchola.com](nickcanchola.com)
+- 👨‍💻 All of my projects are available at <a href="nickcanchola.com">nickcanchola.com</a>

 - 📫 How to reach me **cancholan2@gmail.com**